nature-heart-software/izabela/guides/onboarding/how-to-intercept-websocket-events.md

 <img src="https://github.com/nature-heart-software/izabela/blob/dev/assets/hyiro-clip.gif?raw=true" alt="Hyiro's stream with text appearing" style="width:1012px"/>

+Here's an example on [Hyiro](https://twitter.com/HRAK___S2)'s stream with text appearing on screen after sending messages from
+Izabela.

 By default, Izabela runs a websocket server on the following address: `ws://localhost:7071`.

 Here's a [code sample](https://glitch.com/edit/#!/radical-witty-blanket?path=src%2Fapp.jsx%3A11%3A49) using the